Updated June 2023 For some avid golfers, the term “family golf vacation” might strike fear…

-Braemar Golf Course — Edina, MN
+1) Academy 9 @ Braemar Golf Course — Edina, MN

-Chaska Par 30 — Chaska, MN
+3) The Loop @ Chaska Town Course — Chaska, MN

-The Chaska Par 30 was built in 1971 by the City of Chaska and is related to the Chaska Town Course, not far from the first tee at Hazeltine National Golf Club, where the last Ryder Cup Matches were held (and where it returns in 2028).
-The Chaska Par 3 is more than a par three course and has plenty to sink your teeth into if the beginners in your foursome are working to step up their skills.
+The Chaska Par 30 is being renovated and will reopen as “The Loop”.
+It was built in 1971 by the City of Chaska and is related to the Chaska Town Course, not far from the first tee at Hazeltine National Golf Club, where the last Ryder Cup Matches were held (and where it returns in 2028).
+The Chaska Par 30 will reopen is more than a par three course and has plenty to sink your teeth into if the beginners in your foursome are working to step up their skills.
 The Robert Trent Jones design has average-sized bent grass greens, wide fairways, and water hazards in play on five holes.

-Madden’s on Gull Lake — Brainerd, MN
+4) Social 9 @ Madden’s on Gull Lake — Brainerd, MN

-Planning a little golf into family vacations can be a great way to ease a beginner into the game, and there are a couple great resorts in Brainerd to get the most golf out of a family trip.
-Madden’s on Gull Lake, in addition to the highly-rated Classic, is also home to the Social 9, which is billed as “a place to have some fun.”
-It’s a great place for the entire family to learn the game, or find another activity, so a beginner doesn’t burn out from too much too soon.
+Planning a little golf into family vacations can be the perfect way to ease a beginner into the game, and there are a couple fabulous resorts in Brainerd to get the most golf out of a family trip.
+Madden’s on Gull Lake, in addition to the highly-rated Classic, is also home to the “Social 9”, which is billed as “a place to have some fun.”
+It’s an ideal place for the entire family to learn the game, or find another activity, so a beginner doesn’t burn out from too much too soon.
 They also have Pine Beach East and Pine Beach West, when those beginners want to take things to the next level.

 So, whether you find a course locally or pack up the car for a weekend away, you’re sure to find a course perfect for beginners and enjoyable for your more skilled players.